Sachem High School North

 Sachem High School North is a public high school in Lake Ronkonkoma, New York, United States.
 Along with Sachem High School East, it is one of the two high schools in the Sachem Central School District.

 History

-The school was founded in 1970, along with Sachem High School South, which closed and was later rebranded as Samoset Middle School.
+The school was established in 1969, but didn't open officially until 1970.
+Sachem High School South also opened that same year, which later closed and was rebranded as Samoset Middle School.